johnson82nguyen/Django-Portfolio/README.md

 ## Installing Django

 First off if you want to run a Django application, you need to install Django.
-To do so, you run the following command,
+To do so, you run the following command in your terminal

 ```bash
 python -m pip install Django
 ```

 You will now have Django installed onto your device.
-This will give you access to django applications.
-Now once you have django on your system, let's create a virtual environment.
+This will give you access to django packages.
+Now once you have django modules on your system, let's create a virtual environment.

 To do so, run the following commands in your command line
 ```bash